 How to Find the Best Deals on Amazon

 Just like the Amazon rainforest is known for its biodiversity, Amazon.com carries products that range from tools to TVs to toys that your cat doesn’t need.
 The sheer number of products available when you shop the retail giant is astounding.
-As of April 2019, Amazon had more than 119 million products for sale.
+As of 2020, Amazon sells more than 12 million products.
+If you take into account their marketplace sellers, it soars to over 353 million products for sale.
 With all of these products available, you may need some insider help to know how to get the best deals (don’t worry, we’ve got your back.)

 If you’re an experienced Amazon shopper, you know that Amazon prices can be tough to beat.
 And when it comes to finding discounts below their regular prices, Amazon can be a difficult nut to crack, since the quantity and variety of products coupled with the organization of the site can be confusing.
 Throw in Amazon Prime Day, which is rumored to be happening in June this year (more on that below), and sometimes their deals and discounts can become overwhelming.
 Here’s where we can help!

 Table of Contents

 - Amazon Prime Day 2021 Details

 - What Are Some Deals to Expect from Amazon Prime Day

 - How to Shop Amazon Prime Day Deals